Troyanovsky/UXerToolbox/README.md

  - User can copy a color by clicking on the tags generated.
  - User input is saved locally using localStorage.

+**Palette Extractor**

+ - Allows users to upload an image and extract a color palette with 10 colors from it.
+ - The image is not saved anywhere.

+**Contrast Checker**
+ - Allows users to input two colors with hex codes and computes the contrast ratio and checks it against WCAG (Web Content Accessibility Guidelines)[https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html] levels AA and AAA.

 **Font Comparer**

  - Allows users to choose two fonts available from [Google Fonts](https://fonts.google.com/) and display some user-inputted characters side-by-side.
  - Uses webfont loader to dynamically load chosen fonts from Google Fonts.

-**Palette Extractor**

- - Allows users to upload an image and extract a color palette with 10 colors from it.
- - The image is not saved anywhere.

  **Lorem Ipsum Generator**

  - Allows users to generate lorem ipsum dummy texts.